PAmerikanos/Valohai_Practical_MLops/Practical_MLops_Valohai_Summary.md

 #### The Automated Pipeline

 ![Automated ML pipeline](images/automated_ML_pipeline.png)

-An automated pipeline consists of components and a blueprint for how those are coupled to produce and update the most crucial component – the model.<br>
+An automated pipeline consists of **components** and a **blueprint** for how those are coupled to produce and update the most crucial component – the model.
-The system offers the ability to execute, iterate, and monitor a single component in the context of the entire pipeline with the same ease and rapid iteration as running a local notebook cell on a laptop.
+The system offers the ability to execute, iterate, and monitor a single component in the context of the entire pipeline with the same ease and **rapid iteration** as running a local notebook cell on a laptop.

 Characteristics of an automated ML pipeline: